guidefari/here_hugo/apps/v2/src/content/note/effective.md

 - can fail with `CustomerNotFound` or `PaymentDeclined`,
 - needs a `Database`.

-Errors bubble through the `E` channel automatically.
-If a helper deep in the call stack adds `RateLimited` to its errors, the union widens all the way up until somebody handles it.
-No silent escape route.
+Errors pass through the `E` channel.
+If a helper deep in the call stack adds `RateLimited`, that error appears in the types above it until someone handles it.

 ## catchTag beats try/catch

-`catchTag` is where modularity wins.
-Each handler narrows the error union by name, and whatever you don't handle stays in the type:
+Each `catchTag` handler deals with one named error.
+The type keeps track of any errors left over:

 ```ts
 const program = createInvoice(input).pipe(